tactcomplabs/rev/README.md

 As a result, the user cannot assume that the Rev model will prepopulate any memory or register state outside of what is provided when executing from ``main()``.

+### Multicore Execution
+As mentioned above, Rev has the ability to execute multiple, heterogeneous cores in the same simulation.
+However, if users seek to execute multiple, homogeneous cores, there is an additional configuration option for doing so.
+For example, if you seek to simulate 8 homogeneous cores, set `numCores` to 8 and use the following configuration parameter for the `machine` option:

+    "machine" : "[CORES:RV64G]"

+This `CORES` option sets all 8 cores to `RV64G`.
+Similarly, if you seek to start all the cores at the same `startAddr`, you can use the same option as follows:

+    "startAddr : "[CORES:0x00000000]"

 ### Sample Execution

 Executing one of the included sample tests can be performed as follows: